 "We relied on our genetic counseling colleagues from the Clinical and Metabolic Genetics clinic in Edmonton to identify and connect with local academic and industry expertise; they suggested Canada Research Chair in health law and policy Dr. Tim Caulfield as our keynote speaker, and we're grateful he will deliver his presentation virtually in October."

 CAGC's conference returns to Edmonton in person in 2023, adds Fung, which will be a great opportunity to highlight the gene therapy work being done here.

 "There have been many advances in medical genetics and genetic counseling, and we're eager for updates from our medical and biochemical genetics colleagues," she says.
 "Edmonton provides a multitude of culinary and entertainment options for our attendees.
 There are direct flights from most major centers in Canada, and Edmonton is a wonderful city to enjoy in the fall."

-In Canada, life sciences leaders will find support from federal, provincial and municipal governments, as well as academia and innovation investors and one of the world's easiest visa regimes.
+In Canada, life sciences leaders will find support from federal, provincial and municipal governments, as well as academia and innovation investors, and one of the world's easiest visa regimes.
 Further simplifying the business process is the pool of destination and sector experts provided by Destination Canada Business Events.
-The team's specific knowledge of this vast land makes Destination Canada Business Events team an organizer's first stop for tailoring the right package for their event, whatever the size.
-To learn about assets and opportunities and arrange research trips and site inspections go to businesseventscanada.ca
+The team’s sector-specific knowledge, as well as their mastery of the country’s event landscape, makes the Destination Canada Business Events team an immensely valuable resource for any planners looking to create a meaningful event, no matter the size.
+To learn about assets and opportunities, and arrange research trips and site inspections, go to businesseventscanada.ca.